 Returning home… to Cusco

-I finished my two months in Cusco, travelling the final twelve hours in a series of cars and minibuses and feeling a little like I was coming home.
+I finished my two months in Cusco, traveling the final twelve hours in a series of cars and minibuses and feeling a little like I was coming home.

 Cusco hadn’t changed one bit: indigenous women fitted out in colourful “traditional” dress encouraged me to take photos with their llamas or lambs, both dressed equally splendidly for the occasion; hardly a minute would pass when someone wasn’t offering me their goods to buy.